Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbQueueCreate.md

      'flags' defines special modes of operation for the queue.
 These are OS
      specific, see "[PsychHID](PsychHID) [KbQueueCreate](KbQueueCreate)?" for an up to date list of supported
      flags.
 In general, you don't need these.

+     'windowHandle' defines the optional onscreen window handle of an associated
+     onscreen window.
+By default, input is taken for all windows and screens.
+     This argument is silently ignored on systems other than Linux/X11 at the moment.

      No events are delivered to the queue until [KbQueueStart](KbQueueStart) or
      [KbQueueWait](KbQueueWait) is called.